 Near-term risks and uncertainty factors

-During 2020, the COVID-19 pandemic has rapidly changed Oriola’s operating environment as the restrictions set by the authorities and consumer caution impacted the consumer behaviour.
+Since the first quarter of 2020, the COVID-19 pandemic has rapidly changed Oriola’s operating environment as the restrictions set by the authorities and consumer caution impacted the consumer behaviour.
 The measures caused by the pandemic have led to the decrease of healthcare services as well as affected the demand for pharmaceuticals and health and wellbeing products.
 This has inevitably also had an impact on Oriola’s business.
 As the pandemic continues, Oriola’s business environment stays volatile, which may have an impact on Oriola’s net sales and profitability.
 The impacts of the pandemic on the valuation of Oriola’s assets are closely monitored.
 Based on the assessments, COVID-19 pandemic is currently not expected to have such long-term impacts on Oriola’s financial performance, that would require adjustments to the carrying amounts of the assets.

 Oriola is prepared for the risks caused by the COVID-19 pandemic.
 In the contingency planning, the company has considered especially securing the health of its personnel, availability of workforce, safety in distribution centres and pharmacies as well as growing need for pharmaceutical stocking.
 In addition, Oriola is actively discussing with both customers and authorities about quickly changing needs and their management.
-Oriola has also increased its readiness and competencies related to remote work and meeting customers remotely.

 Oriola is from time to time involved in legal actions, claims and other proceedings.
 It is Oriola’s policy to provide for amounts related to the proceedings if liability is probable and such amounts can be estimated with reasonable accuracy.
 Taking into account all available information to date, the legal actions, claims and other proceedings are not expected to have material impact on the financial position of the Group.